Tag: Medicaid

 CMS to Tie Vaccine Mandate to Medicaid, Medicare Participation

 A COVID-19 vaccine mandate for healthcare workers will be tied to Medicaid and Medicare Conditions of Participation (CoP), the Biden-Harris Administration recently announced.
 The announcement made via CMS yesterday said the Administration will require COVID-19 vaccination of staff in all Medicaid and Medicare-certified facilities by October.
-The emergency regulation, when it is released, will apply […]
+The emergency regulation, when it is released, will […]